KnightShade07/APixelADay/APixelADay/Project Notes and ReadME's/General ReadME.txt

  2. ABOUT THIS PROJECT
 **************************

-This project is a pixel art gallery that functions using an SQL Database and BLOB (Binary Large Object, OB = Object) Storage for image handling
+This project is a pixel art gallery that functions using an SQL Database and BLOB (Binary Large Object, OB = Object) Storage for image handling.

 **************************
  3. CREATING AN ACCOUNT